 Were toward Eternity –

-In Emily Dickinson's "Because I Could Not Stop for Death" the poetess has apostrophized Death as a courteous gentleman as opposed to the traditional image of Death as the Universal Enemy.
+In Emily Dickinson's "Because I Could Not Stop for Death," the poetess has apostrophized Death as a courteous gentleman as opposed to the traditional image of Death as the Universal Enemy.
 One wonders if the comparison is made in a sarcastic tone, for death is far from any adjective associated with civility.
-As the genteel driver, it his job to steer her to immortality.
+As the genteel driver, it is his job to steer her to immortality.
 Immortality is described as the other passenger in the carriage that intends to transport them to eternity.
 The speaker is completely at ease, as she is, as the drive progresses in a leisurely manner.
 Emily Dickinson's solitude in her personal life and her obsession with the concept of death may have led the poetess to personify abstract concepts like death and eternity.
 Note that the adjective"kindly" signifies the civility and courteous nature of death.

-Emily Dickinson states that they were not in a hurry as she was well-acquainted with fact that the ride was to be their last one.
+Emily Dickinson states that they were not in a hurry as she was well-acquainted with the fact that the ride was to be their last one.
 She puts aside both her leisure and labor for him.
 Leisure and labor are the two sides of the same coin-Life.
 Life is mechanical without leisure, and one realizes the value of leisure only when there is labor.

 As she was caught in the static concept of death, it appeared that the sun was kinetic and had passed them.
-By asserting the sun had passed them, she also refers to how she is beyond the concept of time now ,as she transcends into Eternity.
-The reference to the chilling dew, may also connote the "chill of death".
+By asserting the sun had passed them, she also refers to how she is beyond the concept of time now, as she transcends into Eternity.
+The reference to the chilling dew may also connote the "chill of death".